 The name was changed to Norths in the late 1980s.
 The senior men used to train at St Edmunds college and the junior teams trained all over the inner north.

-There had always been a strong connection between the club and the Cannons, with Ian Ellis, Les Hurst (Natilie Hurst's dad) and Adam Kendrick playing in the Cannons through the 1980s.
+There had always been a strong connection between the club and the Canberra Cannons, with Ian Ellis, Les Hurst (Natilie Hurst's dad) and Adam Kendrick playing in the Cannons through the 1980s.
 Neil Richardson, Les Hurst, Jim Cotta, Nick Gascoine and Ian Ellis all played in the first year of the NBL in 1979, in which the Cannons lost the Grand Final to St Kilda by 1 point.
+Jamie Pearlman who started playing as an Under 12 with Norths in 1982 and right through to Senior 1st division in 1996, had a stellar career playing over 180 games with the Cannons (more than any other local player) from 1995 to 2000 and winning best defensive player each year.

-We had a number of the key players in the Gunners through the 1990s; Dan Richardson, Russ Livermore, Adam Kendrick and Dan Godwin spring to mind, Dan Richardson captained the Gunners for a long time.
+Norths have had a number of key players in the Gunners through the 1990s; Dan Richardson, Russ Livermore, Adam Kendrick and Dan Godwin spring to mind.
+Dan Richardson captained the Gunners for a long time.
 John Holden followed later on.
+Jamie Pearlman played with the Gunners from 1990 - 1994, winning MVP for his last 2 years and in 1994 won SEABL youth player of the year.

 The evolution of the Women's group of the Club is currently being researched.